thepanacealab/SMMT/README.md

 # Twitter Keys
 **This is a very important step, if you do not have any Twitter API keys, none of the software that uses Twitter API will work without it**

+# How to cite our work:
+If you used SMMT and liked it, please cite the following paper:

+R Tekumalla and JM Banda.
+"Social Media Mining Toolkit (SMMT)".
+Genomics & Informatics, 18, (2), 2020. https://doi.org/10.5808/GI.2020.18.2.e16

 # Social Media Mining Toolkit (SMMT) Extra Information

 ## Data Acquisition Tools: